 Buxton sparks rally in ninth as Twins top White Sox, win eighth straight

-CHICAGO — Byron Buxton whipped a first-pitch slider down the left-field line in the top of the ninth inning and he thought about trying to stretch his double into a triple before stopping about 20 feet past the second-base bag.
+CHICAGO – Byron Buxton whipped a first-pitch slider down the left-field line in the ninth inning and thought about trying to stretch his double into a triple when he saw a wild incoming relay throw.

 It was only the Twins' third hit Monday, so there was a natural urge to try to create more offense.

-Instead, Buxton let Max Kepler do the heavy lifting.
+Instead, with no outs, Buxton trusted Max Kepler to step up.
 Kepler lined a two-strike single into right field against Chicago White Sox reliever John Brebbia, and Buxton scored easily from second base.
-Buxton clapped twice after he touched home plate, then pointed to Kepler.
+Buxton clapped twice after he touched home plate before pointing to Kepler.
 Then more claps from Buxton as he walked toward the dugout.

-The Twins didn't have the offensive explosion that defined the franchise's longest winning streak in 13 seasons, but they did just enough to squeak past the White Sox for a 3-2 victory at Guaranteed Rate Field for their eighth straight win.
+The Twins didn't have the offensive explosion that defined the franchise's longest winning streak in 13 seasons, but they earned a grind-it-out 3-2 victory over the White Sox at Guaranteed Rate Field for their eighth consecutive victory.
 It's the first time the Twins won eight consecutive games since June 11-21, 2011.

-Caleb Thielbar navigated around a one-out walk and a two-out single in the bottom of the ninth inning to secure his third career save.
+"It's kind of like the season started on a cold front offensively," Kepler said.
+"You just have to keep battling and have each other's backs, and stuff will go our way."

+The Twins arrived at their Chicago hotel around 1 a.m.
+Monday following their three-game sweep in Anaheim.
+Starting pitcher Joe Ryan said, "legs were definitely a little heavy from the travel last night."

 Willi Castro reached on an infield single after Santana's homer, but Crochet put down the next 11 Twins batters in order with only one ball leaving the infield.